TOAST-DOCS/Gamebase/zh/aos-etc.md

             * LaunchingStatus.INSPECTING_ALL_SERVICES: 304
             * LaunchingStatus.INTERNAL_SERVER_ERROR: 500
     * GamebaseEventCategory.OBSERVER_HEARTBEAT
-    	* 当因已被退出或禁用、用户账号状态出现变化时启动。
+    	* Operates when the status of a user account changes, for instance when the user account is deleted or banned.
-    	* GamebaseEventObserverData.code: 为GamebaseError值。
+    	* GamebaseEventObserverData.code: Indicates the GamebaseError value.
             * GamebaseError.INVALID_MEMBER: 6
             * GamebaseError.BANNED_MEMBER: 7
     * GamebaseEventCategory.OBSERVER_NETWORK
-    	* 可以接收网络更改项目信息。
+    	* Can receive the information about the changes in the network.
-    	* 当网络断开或被连接时或从Wifi更改为Cellular网络时启动。
+    	* Operates when the network is disconnected or connected, or switched from Wi-Fi to a cellular network.
-        * GamebaseEventObserverData.code: 为NetworkManager值。
+    	* GamebaseEventObserverData.code: Indicates the NetworkManager value.
             * NetworkManager.TYPE_NOT: -1
             * NetworkManager.TYPE_MOBILE: 0
             * NetworkManager.TYPE_WIFI: 1